2020-2023

 8.1.7 Professional Leave

 The Superintendent or designee may allow professional leave for the enhancement of a bargaining unit member’s professional capacity.
-The member shall request professional leave in writing at least one (1) week prior to the day of the requested absence.
+The bargaining unit member shall request professional leave in writing at least one (1) week prior to the day of the requested absence.

 8.2 Unpaid Leaves

-8.2.2 Medical Leave
+8.2.1 Medical Leave

-Unused days of medical leave shall accumulate up to a maximum of one hundred twenty (120) days usable in any one (1) year for nine (9) month members and a proportionate increase for extended contracts.
+Unused days of medical leave shall accumulate up to a maximum of one hundred twenty (120) days usable in any one (1) year for nine (9) month bargaining unit members and a proportionate increase for extended contracts.

 Medical leave may only be used at such time as accumulated sick leave has been exhausted.